Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2024)

 Positive Skewness, Distribution

 A positive skewness is the right-skewed distribution with the long tail on its right side.
-The value of skewness for a positively skewed distribution is greater than zero.
+The value of skewness of data for a positively skewed distribution is greater than zero.
 As you might have already understood by looking at the figure, the value of the mean is the greatest one, followed by the median and then by mode.

 So why is this happening?